 The financial statements are presented in pounds sterling, which is the Company's functional currency.
 All amounts have been rounded to the nearest thousand, unless otherwise stated.

 2 Changes in significant accounting policies

-The Company has initially applied IFRS 16 from 1 April 2019.
-A number of other new standards are also effective from 1 April 2019 but they do not have a material effect on the Company's financial statements.
+A number of new standards are effective from 1 April 2020 but they do not have a material effect on the Company's financial statements.